The

 people would come from the dragon of Revelation 12

-(out of the leopard beast's domain - remember the
+(out of the sea beast's domain - remember the

 move to the New World where a new nation would spring